Wyoming Court Records

 Individuals seeking expungement for felony criminal convictions may be able to file the request ten years after the sentence expires.
 The conviction must also be the petitioner’s first felony conviction.

-Commonly, Title 14 and Chapter 6 of the Wyoming Statutes provide that minors found guilty of delinquent acts (except violent felonies) can have their records expunged when they turn 18.
-The law mandates that if they maintain exemplary behavior after conviction to prove that they have been rehabilitated, they may petition the court for expungement.
-Wyoming Legislature in 2019 enacted HB0044, which provides automatic expungement of juvenile conviction records when the offenders become adults.
+Typically, Title 14 and Chapter 6 of the Wyoming Statutes stipulate that minors found guilty of delinquent acts (except violent felonies) can have their records expunged upon turning 18.
+The law mandates that, if they maintain exemplary behavior after conviction, they may petition the court for expungement to prove that they have been rehabilitated.
+The Wyoming Legislature in 2019 enacted HB 0044, which provides for the automatic expungement of juvenile conviction records when the offenders become adults.

 Finally, arrest records may be expunged when the arrest is at least six months old.
 Eligible arrest records include records of arrests with no conviction, arrests where no formal charges were filed, and arrests and criminal proceedings dismissed by the prosecutor or the court.
 To expunge such records, the individual petitioning the court must have no pending criminal charges.